W. R. Granger: Executive member

-Granger was elected to the Montreal AAA executive in May 1915, and was chairman of the clubhouse committee.
+Granger was elected a director of the Montreal AAA in 1914, then elected to the Montreal AAA executive in May 1915 as chairman of the clubhouse committee.
 Later in the same year, he was delegated to represent the association's interests at the meetings for the Quebec branch of the Amateur Athletic Union of Canada (AAU of C).
 The Montreal AAA loaned its facilities to the Canadian Army for training during World War I, and Granger co-ordinated fundraising efforts for the Canadian Red Cross.

-The Montreal AAA elected Granger as vice-president and named him to the finance committee in 1916.
+The Montreal AAA elected Granger as vice-president and named him to the finance and property committees for 1916 and 1917.
 He served two years as president from 1918 to 1920, and hosted The Prince of Wales at the clubhouse on a royal visit in November 1919.
 By the end of World War I, Granger had overseen the revival of the association's ice hockey, baseball and soccer teams; and hoped to restart the lacrosse team, establish a trapshooting club, and erect a memorial for members who died serving in the war.
-He was made a life member of the Montreal AAA after his two years as president.
+In 1920, Granger helped arrange the Canadian Olympic team trials hosted by the Montreal AAA, and the establishment of a monthly magazine, The Winged Wheel.
+He was made a life member of the Montreal AAA after his two years as president, and remained on the nominations committee for MAAA executive elections.